 In the year Bierce lived in Elkhart County, it had approximately 20,000 residents.
 Currently, it has closer to 200,000.
 The population of Bristol, within Elkhart County, is approximately 1,600.

 Elkhart County is known for its proximity to Amish and Mennonite communities, including notable higher education Mennonite schools, such as Goshen College and Anabaptist Biblical Mennonite Seminary.

 If you like the writing style of Bierce’s friend Mark Twain, when it was dark, melancholy, and humorous, then you may like some of the short stories and books of Bierce.
 Like Twain, he began his writing career as a journalist, but he also had a military career that took him down to Mexico.
 He died there, though no one knows for certain how or where.

 Bierce’s Write It Right (“A Little Black List on Literary Faults”), which is a free e-book we found through the California Digital Library site, is a fast-reading guide, organized like a dictionary, on how to choose words with more precision, like using “backward” instead of “backwards.”
 His Chicamauga, which we found on the online-literature.com site, reads like a ghost story.

-The Elkhart County Historical Museum is the fifth and final stop on our Indiana Author Adventures Trail!
-It can also be added onto our Michigan Author Adventures Trail, since it’s so close to the Indiana-Michigan border.
+The Elkhart County Historical Museum is the final stop on our Indiana Author Adventures Trail.
+It can also be added onto our Michigan Author Adventures Trail, since it’s close to the Indiana-Michigan border.